 Read more about Altadena history here.

-The Bunny Museum in Altadena was a quirky and much loved little museum with a large collection of bunny memorabilia.
+The Bunny Museum in Altadena was a quirky and much-loved little museum with a large collection of bunny memorabilia.

 Altadena Country Club dates back to 1910.
 It had two nine-hole courses and was used for special events and meetings.
+The buildings were destroyed, but the tennis courts are intact.

-Christmas Tree Lane on Santa Rosa in Altadena has hosted a Christmas lighting display for 140 years.
+Christmas Tree Lane on Santa Rosa Ave. in Altadena has hosted a Christmas lighting display for 140 years.
 City founder Frederick Woodbury planted 150 deodar cedar trees on the block in 1885.
 The cedar trees miraculously survived and protected most of the homes on the street.

 Pacific Palisades Fire

 Will Rogers Ranch House and other historic buildings in Will Rogers State Park.
 Will Rogers was a cowboy entertainer.
-He lived in the house from 1928 – until he died in 1935.
+He lived in the house from 1928 until he died in 1935.
 It was a 31-room home with a polo field nearby in the park.

 Topanga Ranch Hotel in Topanga State Park was built in 1929 by newspaper mogul William Randolph Hearst.